Attend our FREE Masterclass: The Secrets of Successful Book Proposals! Learn More

 Consult Your Agent on Any Big, Sweeping Editorial Revisions

-Once you’ve come together on the overall concept and arc of the book, there should be a fair amount of trust, room to experiment and finesse as part of the creative process.
+Once you’ve agreed on the concept and arc of the book, there should be a fair amount of trust, room to experiment and finesse as part of the creative process.
 But if you’ve decided to kill off a major character, change POV, or begin or end your novel differently, check with your agent to make sure you’re on track.
 For nonfiction, it’s common for writers to find repetition within chapters and then condense them.
 But if the “big idea” of the book is evolving as you write and edit, you may wish to get a pulse check from your agent.

 Get Your Agent’s Opinion on Your Website/Social Profile